 By Kelly Shackelford

-Kelly Shackelford is the president and CEO of Liberty Institute.
+Kelly Shackelford is President, CEO & Chief Counsel for First Liberty Institute.

 Click here to download your free, online copy of Undeniable: The Survey of Hostility to Religion in America.